 The course language is English.

-Graded assignments may vary from traditional closed-book exams to take-home exams, essays, reports and group and individual projects.
+Graded assignments may vary from take-home exams, essays, reports to group and individual projects.

 Find more information about the programme

 This programme targets medical doctors, healthcare professionals, and scientists working on cardiovascular diseases.
 It has been designed to meet the needs of mid-career professionals who seek formal qualifications but cannot participate in a traditional full-time MSc programme.